-When dealing with an anonymous reporter, the goal is to capture complete and accurate information during the initial interview because there may never be another opportunity to ask additional questions.
+When working with an anonymous reporter, the goal is to capture complete and accurate information during the initial interview because there may never be another opportunity to ask additional questions.
 However, reporter anonymity does not negate the ability and responsibility for that person to follow up on his or her report or for the organization to ask additional questions.

 Third-party hotline providers have a process for this.
-They offer the anonymous reporter a unique code correlating to his or her report and ask the person to call back after a pre-determined amount of time.
-This gives investigators a chance to review the information, determine any additional questions to ask the caller if he or she calls back, and allows the reporter to call back while remaining anonymous.
+They offer the anonymous reporter a unique code correlating to their report and ask the person to call back after a pre-determined amount of time.
+This gives investigators a chance to review the information, determine any additional questions to ask the caller if they call back, and allows the reporter to call back while remaining anonymous.

 Keep in mind that while the call-back process can enhance an investigation, roughly two-thirds of anonymous callers never call back, so the quality of every interview is critically important.
-Even if the person reporting provides his or her name, he or she may refuse to answer additional questions provided by the organization, so having skilled interviewers available to draw out all critical facts during the initial interview is imperative.
+Even if the person reporting provides their name, they may refuse to answer additional questions provided by the organization, so having skilled interviewers available to draw out all critical facts during the initial interview is imperative.
+Some third-party solutions enable anonymous reporters to provide a follow-up email address-kept anonymous from the larger organization-that can be used for ongoing communication with the reporter without relying on a callback.